jy-yuan/KIVI/README.md

 ```

 ## Contributing
-We welcome contributions from the research community to improve the effeicency of KIVI.
+We welcome contributions from the research community to improve KIVI.
 If you have any idea or would like to report a bug, please open an issue or submit a pull request.

 ## License
 The code is released under the MIT License.